wbandabarragan/ISYA_2025/ISYA_2025/info/practical-information.md

 See location: https://goo.gl/maps/XbB5P739rvPBCJCv7

+- Ther is going to be a bus from Quito to the Yachay Tech Campus on Sunday (6th of July) at 3pm.
+- The meeting point for the bus is: Calle Alfredo Mena Camaño e  Isabel la Católica, Quito (Google map pin: https://maps.app.goo.gl/uxHGVCK4fV6Fhs9dA ).
+The meeting point is in front of the Universidad Politécnica Salesiana.
+- The bus ride from Quito to the Yachay Tech campus takes approximately 3 hours.

+## Alternative travel options

 The nearest town to Yachay Tech is Ibarra.
 To get to Yachay any bus to the Ibarra terminal will work.
 Busses go from Ibarra terminal to Urcuquí.
 From Urcuquí there are buses or pickup trucks that go from the Cemetary to the University.
 The trip from Ibarra to the University takes about 1 hour.
 Some detailed examples are below with estimated costs.

 ### From Ibarra (Terminal Terreste Ibarra)